vdmit11/contextvars-registry/docs/context_vars_registry.rst

     >>> getattr(current, 'user_id', 'DEFAULT_VALUE')
     'DEFAULT_VALUE'

-The only case when you see this special :data:`~contextvars_registry.context_var_ext.DELETED` object is when you use some low-level stuff, like :func:`save_context_vars_registry`, or the :meth:`~.ContextVarDescriptor.get_raw` method::
+The only case when you see this special :data:`~contextvars_registry.context_var_descriptor.DELETED` object is when you use some low-level stuff, like :func:`save_context_vars_registry`, or the :meth:`~.ContextVarDescriptor.get_raw` method::